Undergraduate Research Symposium

 The submission form link is automatically sent to the presenter's email address once registration is submitted.

-Prepare a poster (see KU poster templates here) describing your research.
+Prepare a poster (view KU poster templates) describing your research.

 You will create a 2-3 minute poster talk and voiceover for the online event of your presentation explaining your poster.
 For online presentations, you will generate a link of your video voiceover of your presentation and then upload the link of your video to the Symposium by ForagerOne event site via the submission form.